paulobrandao-dev/m3-ui-react/README.md

 ![Coverage](./badges.svg)

-> This isn't the official release yet, just a beta release to validate the development while the documentation is writing.
+> This isn't the official documentation yet, just a help to initiate the development while the documentation is being written.

 ## Quick setup